skip to Main Content

 From the arrival of the Tipitaka in 386 A.D. until 1057 A.D.
 Buddhism flourished but went into decline due to famines, wars, disease, and civil unrest, this is also mentioned in the inscription on the Kalyani stone plaque in the Shwedagon Pagoda.

-Archaeological evidence unearthed in the ancient Pyu City States such as Beikthano, Halin and Sriksetra testify to the presence and practice of Buddha Sasana from the 1st century and was practiced mostly in Sriksetra, Vesali, in Rakhine state and Ramanna Desa.
+Archaeological evidence unearthed in the ancient Pyu City States such as Beikthano, Halin and Sriksetra testify to the presence and practice of Buddha Sasana from the 1st century and was practised mostly in Sriksetra, Vesali, in Rakhine state and Ramanna Desa.

 There was a Buddhist revival when King Anawrahta of Bagan with the help of Maha Thera Shin Arahan a native monk from Thaton brought the Tipitaka to Bagan making a concerted effort to formalize the Theravada school of Buddhism and to make it the main form of worship in the country, resulting in the beautiful monuments seen in Bagan today.